 - $3,000 if you convert your fossil fuel heating system (oil, propane, or natural gas) to a Tier 2 central heat pump.

 - Select municipalities have Municipal Offers of up to an additional $2000 that can be accessed only when converting from fossil fuel heating (natural gas, oil, or propane) to an electric air-source heat pump.

 This upgrade can count towards the Two Upgrade Bonus or the Home Energy Improvement Bonus.
 If you are considering a mini-split or multi-split system, see the separate incentive page on the Mini-Split or Multi-Split Air Source Heat Pump rebate.
 For more information on choosing the right type of heat pump for your home, see What type of heat pump should I choose?

-- The heat pump must be installed on or after September 28, 2018.
+- The invoice date for the installed heat pump must be on or after April 01, 2019.

 - Homes primarily heated by wood or other solid fossil fuels are not eligible.

 - You must live in an eligible home.

 - The home must have a minimum of 12 months of consecutive utility billing history.

 - The heat pump must be installed by a licensed contractor with a valid BC business license for the trade applicable to the installation work.

 - The heat pump must become the primary heating system of the home.